-Greenberg might have included Loy in his list of poets, as poems like “Brancusi’s Golden Bird” and “Joyce’s Ulysses” explicitly focus on acts of artistic and literary creation, and nearly all her writing in some way turns attention to the structures of language itself.
-But for Loy, language is not a pure, abstract medium; it is deeply embedded in social and sexual conventions.
-Her poem “The Effectual Marriage of Gina and Miovanni,” a satire of a conventional marriage, is the antithesis of “reduction, abstraction, and purification of form.”
+Greenberg might have included Loy in his list of poets, as poems like “Brancusi’s Golden Bird” and “Joyce’s Ulysses” explicitly focus on acts of artistic and literary creation, and nearly all of her writing in some way turns our attention to the structures of language itself.
+But for Loy, language is not a pure, abstract medium; it is deeply embedded in social and sexual contexts and conventions.
+Her poem “The Effectual Marriage,” a satire of a conventional marriage, is the antithesis of “reduction, abstraction, and purification of form.”
 Long, sprawling, and unstable, the poem is unable or unwilling to detach itself from its social context, as its concluding note attests:

-(This narrative halted when I discovered that the house which inspired it was the home of a madwoman. —Forte dei Marmi).
+(This narrative halted when I discovered that the house which inspired it was the home of a madwoman. —Forte dei Marmi).4

 Poggioli’s Psychological Approach

 Renato Poggioli’s Theory of the Avant-Garde (1968)—the first book-length study of the subject—takes a psycho-social approach that is better able to accommodate Loy’s complex psycho-social investigations.
 Whereas Greenberg defines the avant-garde as a structural position in which the artist distances himself from mass culture, Poggioli views it as a psychological condition—a social mentality characterized by alienation and opposition to mass culture.